 - Writing, painting or creating in some other way

 On the days when I’m able to stick to my morning routine, my entire day feels different.
 My head is clear and calm.
 I feel centred, grounded and undistracted.
 I have so much more energy and I am far more focused and productive.

 My First Hour

-Now, my first hour of the morning actually starts with my last hour before bed.
+Well, my first hour of the morning actually starts with my last hour before bed.
 It's pretty hard to stick to your morning resolutions when you wake up tired, grumpy and already restless.

-My morning routine varies a little bit, especially since moving to Ibiza and living a rather unstructured life (which makes a structured morning all the more important).
+My morning routine varies a little, especially since moving to Ibiza and living a rather unstructured life (which makes a structured morning all the more important).
 I have to adjust according to the change of season, from busy high-summer to the quieter and colder winter months.
 But certain rituals remain constant.
 And when things tend to drift off into mindlessness, I refocus myself and choose a routine that works with my current workflow.

 So here’s what I’m doing right now with my first hour.
-I may add that I’ve always been a morning bird and I tend to be awake by 6am, without alarm.
+I may add that I’ve always been a morning bird and tend to be awake by 6am, without alarm.

 I LOVE quiet morning energy.

 I turn on classical music and have a cup of herbal or green tea in bed while writing my morning pages.
 It is messy, unstructured writing - basically getting the junk out of my head.
 I like to end by writing down three seemingly trivial things I am grateful for this morning (so cliche I know, but it does work).